14islands/14islands-com-v2/app/blog/_posts/2016-08-15-phoenix-framework.md

 {% include blog-quote.html quote="Channels is why I started the Framework." author-image-src="/images/work/montgomery/rm-large.jpg" author-name="Chris McCord, creator of Phoenix" author-link="https://twitter.com/chris_mccord" %}

-The amount of connected devices is increasing in the world, from smart phones to smart toasters.
-Phoenix is built with this in mind.
+The amount of connected devices is increasing in the world, from smartphones to smart toasters.
+Phoenix is built for this brave new world.

 There are already client libraries available for Web, Swift, ObjectC, Android and C# to communicate with Channels.